If you are bringing a claim against your employer for things like unfair dismissal, or unlawful discrimination or equal pay we can help.

 We will approach the management of your case in the same way; working out with you what is important and where it makes sense to spend time and money.

-Straight-forward claims involving unfair dismissal and a hearing not longer than one day will generally cost in the region of £7-10,000 plus VAT (£8,400 - £12,000).
-More involved cases, particularly where the hearing last for more than one day are likely to cost more than £10,000 plus VAT (£12,000).
+- Straight-forward claims involving unfair dismissal and a hearing not longer than one day will generally cost in the region of £10,000 to 12,500 plus VAT.

-Discrimination claims tend to be take longer to prepare for hearing, and the hearing itself is often longer.
-As a guide, the hearing of a case of medium legal complexity is likely to involve a hearing of two to three days, and involve costs of £15-20,000 plus VAT (£18,000 - £24,000).
+- Discrimination claims tend to be take longer to prepare for hearing, and the hearing itself is often longer.
+As a guide, the hearing of a case of medium legal complexity is likely to involve a hearing of two to three days, and involve costs of £25,000 to £35,000 plus VAT.

 Do I have to commit to the full cost ‘up front’?